EdenWise/hjcrc/HJCSIC.md

 She also had profited from the selfishness and had gotten inclusion.
 She had an effect on his misfortune.
 She noticed that if someone repeated[^repeated] the ridicules done to him that they got respect from those that did them.
-She did many ridicules, encouraged many others to help by doing likewise, and eventually got power.
+She did many ridicules, encouraged many (mostly females) to help by doing likewise, and eventually got power.
 She created an ethical code and warned people away from selfishness.
 Men became humbler.
 She helped her kin and the less fortunate people... a more peaceful age prevailed.